microsoft/qsharp/katas/content/multi_qubit_systems/prepare_with_real/solution.md

 $$ H|0\rangle = \frac{1}{\sqrt2}\begin{bmatrix} 1 & 1 \\\ 1 & -1 \end{bmatrix} \cdot \begin{bmatrix} 1 \\\ 0 \end{bmatrix} = \frac{1}{\sqrt2} \begin{bmatrix} 1 \\\ 1 \end{bmatrix} = \frac{1}{\sqrt2}\big(|0\rangle + |1\rangle\big)$$

-For the second qubit we can use the same transformation we've seen in the "Prepare A Superposition Of Two Basis States" exercise; this will give the desired end state.
+For the second qubit we can use the same transformation we've seen in the "Prepare a Superposition of Two Basis States" exercise; this will give the desired end state.

 @[solution]({
     "id": "prepare_with_real_solution",